-Firearm sound suppressors, or "silencers" as they are sometimes misleadingly called, are devices which help reduce the noise of gunfire to hearing safe levels when attached to a firearm's muzzle.
+Firearm sound suppressors, or "silencers" as they are officially named by regulation, are devices which help reduce the noise of gunfire to hearing safe levels when attached to a firearm's muzzle.
 Suppressors are generally nothing more than containment systems with a series of baffles which help contain and re-direct the expanding gasses that exit the end of the firearm's barrel when it is discharged.
 They are very similar to car mufflers which were, in fact, developed in parallel by the same inventor in the early 1900s.
 Suppressors help to lessen the concussive sound of the firearm discharging.
 Using suppressors can make shooting firearms safer, more enjoyable and help make shooting ranges more neighborly.

-Suppressors have been available for more than 100 years, are legal to own in 42 states, and legal to use while hunting in 40 states.
+Suppressors have been available for more than 100 years, are legal to own in 42 states, and legal to use while hunting in 41 states.
 As of May 2021, there were over 2.66 million suppressors in the hands of U.S. consumers.
-The growing popularity of these products results in Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) processing delays of an average of seven months.
+The growing popularity of these products results in Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) processing delays of an average of nine to 10 months, or 270 to 315 days, respectively as of January 6, 2023.